Ninjalah/SaibaRobo/README.md

 * Update inventory so that it appears ordered. **COMPLETED**

-* Change RNG rolls for monster/item generation to be based on 100 as a total.
+* Change RNG rolls for monster/item generation to be based on 100 as a total. **COMPLETED, needs to be maintained per monster/item addition**

 ## Player
 ### Stats
 * DX/CN: (Dexterity/Cunning) Determines player ability to make saving throws in dire situations (such as, mecharachnid grapple).
 * IN/TC: (Intellect/Technical) Determines the success rate of certain technical rolls, such as success chance when jacking a fallen Cyborg's brain.
+* ACC: (Accuracy) Determines the player's ability to successfully hit their target.

 ### Weapons
 General section for weapons used by the player character (and some monsters).

 * **Fists**: The player's fists.
 Does superficial damage, melee-only, available from the start.

 * **Pistol**: Basic semi-automatic pistol.
-Does minimal damage, has average crit chance, uses bullets.
+Does minimal damage, has average crit chance, uses 10mm bullets. **COMPLETED**

 * **Dagger**: A weak energy dagger.
 Does minimal damage, melee-only. **COMPLETED**

+### Ammo
+General section for ammo and ammo types used by the player character.

+* **10mm ammo**: Ammo currently only used by the pistol.
+Dropped after single use.

 ### Items
 General section for items used by the player character (and some monsters).